karlsbjorn/gobcog/README.md

 **Druids** can unleash nature's raw energy against their foes allowing them to quickly cast a flurry of spells.
 Use the `[p]convoke` command when attacking in an adventure.
-* Causes a large amount of Int-based/Magic-based damage.
+* Causes a random amount of Int-based/Magic-based damage.
 Preferred stat: INT